sbs20/laboratory/autostart.md

 ```

 ## Then?
-If you need to add anything else to your startup, just add it to this script
+If you need to add anything else to your startup, just add it to this "start.sh" script